usask-arg/skretrieval/docs/source/lib/minimizer.md

 The convenience option `minimizer="scipy_lsmr"` uses a SciPy `LinearOperator` and the LSMR trust-region solver.
 Pass controls such as `tr_options={"atol": 1e-4, "btol": 1e-4}` or `tr_options={"maxiter": 10}` through
 `minimizer_kwargs` to limit inner JVP/VJP calls.
-Full matrix-free diagnostics form the posterior information matrix with repeated products and may still be expensive; use `matrix_free_diagnostics="none"` when those diagnostics are not needed.
+It skips diagnostics by default.
+Full matrix-free diagnostics form the posterior information matrix with repeated products and may still be expensive; request them explicitly with `matrix_free_diagnostics="full"` when needed.

 The convenience option `minimizer="scipy_lbfgsb"` uses gradient-only L-BFGS-B, requiring VJP products but no JVP products during the solve.
 It defaults to 100 function evaluations, `ftol=1e-8`, no matrix-free diagnostics, and